Matt Olson Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Royals pitching staff ranks 13th in the league.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Royals have a 4.71 team ERA that ranks 18th across all MLB pitching staffs.
+- The Royals' 5.00 team ERA ranks 23rd among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.